All Episodes

 It's nothing more than just politics.

-Senator Obama is traveling to that all-important swing state for the November contest, Missouri.
+As the West Virginia Totals come in, Senator Obama is traveling to that all-important swing state for the November contest, Missouri.

-Some do believe that he is trying to change the storyline on a night he won't be doing so well in West Virginia by traveling to Cape Girardeau, the hometown of radio show host Rush Limbaugh.
+Some do believe that he is trying to change the storyline on a night he won't be doing so well in West Virginia by traveling to Cape Girardo, the hometown of radio show host Rush Limbaugh.

-Kind of picking a fight perhaps with Rush.
+Kind of picking a fight, perhaps, with Rush.

 I don't know.